-SuluCMS is a simple and powerful open-source content management system (CMS) based on Symfony to build beautiful and dynamic websites and apps for businesses and individuals.
+SuluCMS is a simple and powerful open-source content management system (CMS) based on Symfony to build beautiful, dynamic websitesaand apps for businesses and individuals.

 It is built on an open-source core with support for open standards, which might be very useful in helping you run your digital content…

-This CMS platform is designed for ease of use to allow webmasters to collaborate and automate engaging experiences with users across multiple devices, including mobile…
+This CMS platform is designed for ease of use to allow web admins to collaborate and automate engaging experiences with users across multiple devices, including mobile…